 The following subsidiary companies took advantage of the exemption from audit of their individual financial statements under Section 479A of the Companies Act 2006.
-As a condition of that exemption, the Company has guaranteed the liabilities of these subsidiaries as at 30 September 2020, at which date all of these subsidiaries were inactive, with combined liabilities of £nil.
+As a condition of that exemption, the Company has guaranteed the liabilities of these subsidiaries as at 30 September 2021, at which date all of these subsidiaries were inactive other than Thelma-EU Limited, and they had combined liabilities of £1,855,000.